Critique-Guided Distillation for Robust Reasoning via Refinement: Code Instructions

 \section{Code Instructions}

-We include a code archive (\texttt{code.zip}) as part of the supplementary material.
+The full codebase, including data generation, training, and evaluation scripts, is publicly available at \url{https://github.com/CapitalOne-Research/Critique-Guided-Distillation}.
 This package provides all necessary components to reproduce our key results and facilitate further experimentation.
 Specifically, it includes:

 \begin{itemize} \item \textbf{Critique Generation and Refinement:} Scripts for generating critiques from model outputs and refining answers using these critiques.

 \item \textbf{Evaluation Codebase:} End-to-end evaluation pipelines for computing exact match accuracy and other relevant metrics across multiple benchmarks.